bracesoftware/newasm/changelog/build8.md

 | `math` | `5` | `tlr` | Finds `abs()` of the number inside `tlr`.
 Stores the result inside `tlr`. |
 | `math` | `6` | `tlr` | Finds `cbrt()` of the number inside `tlr`.
 Stores the result inside `tlr`. |

+* Added the new caching system which allows faster memory access.

+* Added the `[volatile]` decorator to toggle the CPU caching system.

 ## What's changed
 * Optimizations.
 * Now the `.$using` is a compile-time instruction, so instead of typing `.$using "ios"` you just do: